rust-windowing/winit/SCOPE.md

 not it's directly related to window creation or input handling.
 If it isn't, it may be worth creating a separate crate that extends Winit's API to add that functionality.

-## Tier upgrades
+## `1.0` and stability

-In some cases, Tier 2 features get implemented across enough platforms that a common API *can* be exposed.
-When this happens, these features may be moved out of their platform module and into the core Winit API.
+When all core features are implemented to the satisfaction of the Winit maintainers, Winit 1.0 will be released and the library will enter maintenance mode.
+New core features will for the most part not be added past this point.
+New Platform features may be accepted and exposed through point releases.

-## The `1.0` release
+### Tier upgrades
-When all Tier 1 features are implemented to the satisfaction of the Winit maintainers, Winit will enter maintenance mode.
-New Tier 1 features will, for the most part, not be added past this point.
+Some platform features could in theory be exposed across multiple platforms, but have not gone through the implementation work necessary to function on all platforms.
+When one of these features gets implemented across all platforms, a PR can be opened to upgrade the feature to a core feature.
-New Tier 2 and 3 features may be accepted and exposed through point releases.
+If that gets accepted, the platform-specific functions gets deprecated and become permanently exposed through the core, cross-platform API.

 # Features

-## Tier 1
+## Core
 Each section includes a collapsed description of the features it lists.

 Legend: